A homological approach to pseudoisotopy theory. I: Relative homotopy automorphisms of handlebodies

 induced by restricting derivations to generators, which shows that it is enough to produce a dashed arrow making the diagram

 commute.
 To do so, we consider the composition whose first isomorphism is given by acting with the inverse of $f$, using the loop space structure on $\Maps_*(X,Y)$, and whose second isomorphism is induced by mapping a class in $ \pi_k(\Maps_*(X,Y);*)$ represented by a pointed map $g\colon S^k\ra \Maps_*(X,Y)$ to the composition involving the suspension isomorphism, the inverse of the Hurewicz map, and the adjoint of $g$.
-Postcomposing \eqref{equ:inverseiso} with the map of \cref{lem:torsioninwedge} given by taking $p$-localisation and torsion free quotients results in a dashed map with the claimed connectivity, so we are left to show that this choice does make the diagram \eqref{equ:plocalmappingspace} commute, i.e.\,that the rationalisation of \eqref{equ:inverseiso} agrees with the bottom map of \eqref{equ:plocalmappingspace}.
+Postcomposing \eqref{equ:inverseiso} with the map given by $p$-localising and taking torsion free quotients results by \cref{lem:torsioninwedge} in a dashed map with the claimed connectivity property, so we are left to show that this choice does make the diagram \eqref{equ:plocalmappingspace} commute, i.e.\,that the rationalisation of \eqref{equ:inverseiso} agrees with the bottom map of \eqref{equ:plocalmappingspace}.
 The adjoint of a map $h\colon S^k\ra \Maps_*(X,Y)$ representing a class in $\pi_*(\Maps_*(X,Y);f)$ forms the top arrow of the diagram

 whose middle diagonal arrow is induced by $h$ via the canonical homeomorphism $(S^k\times X)/(S^k\vee*)\cong S^k_+\wedge X$ and whose vertical equivalence is given as the composition using the co-H-space structure $\nabla$ of $X$ and the evident collapse map $c$.
-The map $(-f)_*(h)$ is the adjoint of a representative of the image of $h$ under the first map in \eqref{equ:inverseiso}, so the diagram commutes up to changing $h$ within its class in $\pi_k(\Maps_*(X,Y);f)$.
-We thus obtain a rational model for the top arrow as the composition where the source is the Lie model of $S^k\times X$ described in \cite[Cor.\,2.2]{LuptonSmith}, i.e.\,its differential $d$ is trivial except on elements $x\in s^{-1+k}H^\bfQ_X$ on which it is given by the bracket $(-1)^{k-1}[z,x']$, where $z\in s^{-1}H^\bfQ_{S^k}$ is the generator and $x'\in s^{-1}H_X^{\bfQ}$ the element corresponding to $x$ under the canonical identification $s^{-1}H_X^{\bfQ}\cong s^{-1+k}H^\bfQ_X$ of ungraded vector spaces.
-The first map in the composition takes the quotient by the dg Lie subalgebra generated by $s^{-1}H^\bfQ_{S^k}$ and the second map is defined as indicated.
-Using this particular choice of rational model in the definition of the isomorphism of \cref{thm:LuptonSmith} in \cite[p.\,176--177]{LuptonSmith}, the image of the class defined by $h$ under the bottom horizontal composition in \eqref{equ:plocalmappingspace} is precisely its image under \eqref{equ:inverseiso} after rationalisation, so the claim follows. \end{proof}
+The map $(-f)_*(h)$ is the adjoint of a representative of the image of $h$ under the first map in \eqref{equ:inverseiso}, so \eqref{equ:change-basepoints} commutes up to changing $h$ within its class in $\pi_k(\Maps_*(X,Y);f)$.
+We thus obtain a rational model for the top arrow in \eqref{equ:change-basepoints} as the composition where the source is the Lie model of $S^k\times X$ described in \cite[Cor.\,2.2]{LuptonSmith}, i.e.\,its differential $d$ is trivial on $s^{-1}H^X_{\bfQ}\oplus s^{-1}H_\bfQ^{S^k}$ and is on $s^{-1+k}H_\bfQ^X$ given as the composition